DuncanRL/speedrun-mod/README.md

 ## Modes
 ### Lava Practice
 A resettable (within world) and timed practice for making nether portals with a water bucket, stone pickaxe, 10 dirt, a stone shovel, and a flint and steel.
-### Nether/Fortress Practice
+### Nether/Fortress/Bastion Practice
 Instant teleportation to the nether with a stone sword/pickaxe/shovel/axe, along with a water bucket, flint and steel, boat, shield, 2 golden apples, and 32 bread.
-Fortress practice is the same thing, but it puts you next to a fortress.
+Fortress/Bastion practice is the same thing, but it puts you next to a fortress/bastion.
+Bastion practice also gives you some extra things to prepare for piglin trading and gold block gathering.
 ### TNT Practice
 Choosing this option will teleport you to a mansion (because it's always in a roofed forest).
 You are given a stack of TNT, a stack of dirt, a flint and steel, and infinite health/hunger.
 This mode also tracks how many tnt you have used, and how many logs the tnt has blown up in total.
 It also calculates the average per tnt.
 ### 1.14.4 Trading Practice